-The Authority's investments at June 30, 2004 consisted entirely of money market mutual funds backed by short-term U.S. Treasury obligations or U.S. Agency obligations and repurchase agreements that are collateralized by U.S. Treasury securities.
-These types of investments are not classified as to credit risk pursuant to Governmental Standards Board Statement No. 3.
-The carrying amount and fair value of these cash equivalent investments at June 30, 2004 were \$822,061.
+The Authority's cash and cash equivalent investments at June 30, 2006 consisted of one money market mutual fund which invests exclusively in short-term U.S. Treasury obligations and repurchase agreements secured by U.S. Treasury obligations.
+The money market mutual fund was rated Aaa by Moody's and AAAm by Standard & Poor's.
+The average maturity of the money market mutual fund's portfolio was three days at June 30, 2006.
+The carrying amount and fair value of the Authority's cash equivalent investments at June 30, 2006 was \$344,163.